-- One connector for IrDA interface (optional). - Two IDE connectors. - One floppy drive interface supports up to two 2.88MB floppy drives. - One 20-pin ATX power supply connector. - CPU and chassis fan connectors. - One CD audio-in connector. - One internal audio digital interface (S/PDIF) connector. (optional) - One system management bus (SMB) connector. (optional)
+- Two IDE connectors.

+- One floppy drive interface supports up to two 2.88MB floppy drives.

+- One 20-pin ATX power supply connector.

+- Two fan connectors.

+- One CD audio-IN connector.

+- One Aux-IN connector

+- One WOL (Wake-On-Lan Connector)

+- One Front Audio Connector